mherchel/herchel.com/src/blog/variables/index.md

 ```
 This is easy!
 Now when we drag the mouse, the CSS variables will get overridden.

-We have one issue though.
+We have one issue, though.
 When dragging the mouse across the screen, it highlights all of the text.
-To handle this, we're going to temporarily enable the [user-select](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select) CSS property, which can disable the ability to select text.
-We're going to bind this to the mousedown state.
+To remediate this, we temporarily disable the ability to select text with the [user-select](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select) CSS property.
+We only activate this when the mousedown state is set to `true`.

 ```js
 class Template extends React.Component {